 14. I’ve applied the config, and the mappings stopped reproducing suddenly when I was gaming

 Open reWASD and check what Slot is active to make sure that you didn’t switch to the empty slot by accident.
 If you did, open reWASD Preferences, and go to Slots tab.
 To prevent this in further usage, you can disable all the slots if you don’t use them.
+If Slots were not active, please re-check the connection: try to change the wire or connect the gamepad wirelessly if possible.

 15. I use ASUS GPU Tweak II, and reWASD is lagging